Matherunner/hldoc/source/weapons.rst

 Fast shotgun reload
 ~~~~~~~~~~~~~~~~~~~

-There is a way to decrease the shotgun reloading time by half a second.
-Observe that while the half-second timer is running and pending the loading of the next shell, the player can issue the ``+reload`` command again.
-Normally in other weapons, issuing ``+reload`` while reloading has no effect.
+The fast shotgun reload technique decreases the total shotgun reloading time by half a second.
+Observe that while the half-second timer is active and pending the loading of the next shell, the player can forcibly issue the ``+reload`` command again.
+Normally, issuing ``+reload`` while reloading other weapons has no effect.
 Those weapons call ``CBasePlayerWeapon::DefaultReload`` to reload, which sets the ``CBasePlayerWeapon::m_fInReload`` to true to indicate that reloading is in progress.
 If the player then issues a ``+reload`` command, a check in ``CBasePlayerWeapon::ItemPostFrame`` will prevent calling ``Reload`` again:

 .. code-block:: c++
    :caption: ``CBasePlayerWeapon::ItemPostFrame``